MrKaRmA69/KaRmA-Downloader/README.md

+# ​⚠️ NOTICE: This repository is for personal educational purposes only.
+It is a study of API integration (Telethon/yt-dlp) and Python asynchronous programming.
+It is not intended to bypass platform security or violate Copyright Laws.

 # Telegram Media Downloader Bot

 Telegram bot that downloads media from links you send it (YouTube + many sites via `yt-dlp`, with an Instagram fallback via `instagrapi`) and sends the file back in chat.